balenaltd/handbook/Setting-up-the-Development-Environment.md

    Finally, when everything has completed, `vagrant ssh` into the running VM and do the following:
    `etcdctl set /resin/img/storage-driver 'fs'`

-Currently the UI will fail to start due to an unset key used by the nginx config.
-To get around this, set a dummy S3 bucket on first `vagrant ssh` into the DevEnv: `etcdctl set /resin/img/s3/bucket somebucket`

 # Overview

 This document describes how a new user can get up and running with the Development Environment.
 A good chunk of this is taken from a document Akis wrote.